 Using the app, users will be able to hack into blinking door panels and other scenic elements.
 They can interact with droids and scan the contents of cargo containers.
 Users can continue to play spy by translating written languages such as Aurebesh and eavesdrop into character conversations by tapping into satellites.

 There is also a multiplayer game going on inside the land several times a day– “Outpost Control”.
 Use the app to choose to join the First Order or the Resistance and then compete with your team to hack door panels.
 Whoever hacks the majority of the panels first, wins!

 Tip: Bring backup phone batteries when visiting Disneyland Resort.
 Batteries tend to drain quickly while inside the parks and you don’t want to miss out on any of the fun!

 Star Wars: Galaxy’s Edge will interact with your smartphone if you download the Disneyland mobile app.

 Star Wars: Galaxy’s Edge Rides

 There are two rides in Batuu, the distant planet this new land is themed after.
-Only one ride, Millennium Falcon: Smugglers Run, will open on May 31.
+Only one ride, Millennium Falcon: Smugglers Run, is currently open.
 The other ride, Star Wars: Rise of the Resistance, is scheduled to open later this year.
-Here is what we know so far:

 Millennium Falcon: Smugglers Run